 In 2014 when I wrote this post, little did I now it was foreshadowing not just the end of WSJ in print, but the death of print altogether.
 Here’s an update.

-Why does the Wall Street Journal (WSJ) want me to cancel my print subscription to the WSJ after 25 years, not because I don’t enjoy reading the print edition, but because of the way it has been delivered to me since January.
+Why does the Wall Street Journal (WSJ) want me to cancel my print subscription?
+Because I cancelled it after 25 years, not because I no longer enjoy reading the print edition, but because of the way it has been delivered to me since January.
 Saturday’s delivery was the final straw.

 When I arrived that morning at the office to pick up a few things for the weekend, I looked for the Journal in its familiar plastic bag.
 When I saw it, it looked thin.
 Then I noticed papers strewn throughout the parking lot.
 I thought, “They might have picked up the garbage, and the wind had blown some of the garbage out.”
 It happens.
 But when I picked up the Journal, a sinking feeling came over me: I knew instantly that it was my Journal that was blowing all over the place – and I mean all over.
 In the water puddles, snow banks, bare trees.
 Everywhere.
 “How the heck did this happen,” I asked myself?
 I mean, the advertising was still in the plastic bag, but the Journal itself was gone – blowing everywhere.
 I felt like Chevy Chase in the movie Funny Farm, where it was a mail delivery problem.

 Since January, we’ve been calling WSJ about delivery issues.
 I’m not going to go into them, but when we finally got them to go to the right door with the paper, we’d find it everywhere except by the door – in the flower bed full of snow, near a window 10 feet away from the door.
 Then this happened on Saturday.
 And remember: this is after years of really good service.
 Something had changed.